VNC Plugin Reference/en

 - [-] the geometry information (i.e. the location of widget elements) is kept inside expecco, and cannot be queried from the application.

-In view of those limitations, you should use the VNC plugin, if no other plugin is usable with the application. i.e. if one of the following applies:
+In view of the above limitations, you should use the VNC plugin, if no other plugin is usable with the application. i.e. if one of the following applies:

 - it is written in C/C++ and cannot be instrumented or recompiled

-- it is written in Java and the JVM cannot be started with additional jars being loaded or the JVM provides no debugging interface (i.e. embedded Java)
+- it is written in Java and the JVM cannot be started with additional jars being loaded and it cannot be accessed via the Windows Accessibility Protocol, or the JVM provides no debugging interface (i.e. embedded Java)

 - it runs under Windows and does not support the Accessibility API